A Characterisation of Open Bisimilarity using an Intuitionistic Modal Logic: Introducing the intuitionistic modal logic

-Observe the semantics for connectives of intuitionistic logic can be obtained from a suitable Kripke semantics.
-Take \textit{worlds} to be pairs of processes and histories.
-Now define a relation over worlds $\leq$ as follows. \begin{quote} $P, h~ \leq_{\sigma} Q, h'$ whenever $\sigma$ respects $h$, $P\sigma = Q$ and $h\sigma = h'$. \end{quote} As standard for such an intuitionistic semantics, implication is closed under all worlds reachable according to such a relation.
-Thus satisfaction $P \vDash^{h} \phi \yields \psi$, involving an implication, is defined such that under all $Q$, $h'$ and $\sigma$, whenever $P,h \leq_{\sigma} Q,h'$ we have $Q \vDash^{h'} \phi\sigma \yields Q \vDash^{h'} \psi\sigma$.
-This Kripke semantics gives rise to the definition of implication provided in Fig.~\ref{figure:om}.

-Modalities must also be closed under all respectful substitutions.
-There is an asymmetry in the definition of these modalities.
-Unlike the box modality, for the diamond modality we need not close the definition under all reachable worlds.
+Both modalities are closed under all respectful substitutions.
+However, observe in Fig.~\ref{figure:om} there is an asymmetry in the definition of these modalities.
+In contrast to the box modality, the definition of the diamond modality need not be closed under all respectful substitutions.

 To explain this asymmetry between the box and diamond modalities in the definitions, observe, for the diamond modality, a transition must be possible regardless of the substitution.
 Thus it is sufficient to check the identity substitution.
 For example, the following is not satisfiable.